Enabling Technology That Makes Smart Buildings & Elevators Secure

 As there is no universal standard for the elevators with regards to cyber security, there is also no standard liability terms regarding them.
 If you can clarify your level of legal liability in case of a cyber accident, you can reassure your customers with safety and security.

-Cybersecurity is essential, but it also comes with expenses.
-Once you are able to implement cybersecurity across your building control systems, you will also need to contend with higher costs.
+Cybersecurity is essential, but it also comes with investment and running expenses.
+Unfortunately, security is not for free!
+Once you are able to implement cybersecurity across your building control systems, you will also need to contend with higher costs for keeping the system running with the intended security level.
 You need to acknowledge that and manage your expectations.